pixelscript-io/Less-Grid-Boilerplate/README.md

 </div>
 ```

 The layout comes with a max-width of 960px, column and row-gap of 20px out of the box.
 To change or remove these variables, just modify them in `css/sizes.less`.
+For a full-width fluid layout, add the class `.fluid` to your `.container`.

 ## The Classes